Starmer insists he is ‘not going to yield’ amid Trump threats to trade deal | LBC

 Starmer insists he is ‘not going to yield’ amid Trump threats to trade deal

-The US president suggested the terms of the UK-US trade deal brokered last year ‘can always be changed’ in an interview with Sky News.

-Sir Keir Starmer has insisted he is “not going to yield” to pressure from Donald Trump, after the US president threatened to change the terms of a trade deal with Britain after the Prime Minister’s refusal to get involved in the Iran war.
+Sir Keir Starmer has insisted he is “not going to yield” to pressure from Donald Trump, after the US president threatened to change the terms of the trade deal.

-Mr Trump suggested the terms of the UK-US trade agreement brokered last year “can always be changed” in an overnight interview with Sky News.
+After weeks of Mr Trump lashing out at the UK and Sir Keir for not following the US into war with Iran, he has now suggested the terms of the UK-US trade agreement brokered last year “can always be changed”.

 Mr Trump’s latest broadside at Sir Keir’s Government comes after details of the King’s state visit to the US later this month were revealed.